(All fields required)

-All interested candidates for the Orthopaedic Physical Therapy Residency program at Cincinnati Children’s Sports Medicine Biodynamics Center must be eligible for physical therapy licensure in the states of OH.
-The candidate must demonstrate efforts toward initiating this process by evidence of contact with the Board by the interview time.
-If the candidate does not meet this requirement they will no longer be eligible for consideration into the residency program.
+All interested candidates for the Orthopedic Physical Therapy Residency program at Cincinnati Children’s Hospital Medical Center must be eligible for physical therapy licensure in the state of OH and must obtain this license prior to the start of the residency.
 All residents will maintain a valid temporary or permanent license to practice physical therapy in the state of OH in accordance with all OH state laws and rules and regulations of professional licensing.
-If a resident fails to maintain a valid license and/or becomes ineligible to practice physical therapy for any reason, immediate termination procedures will be initiated in accordance with Cincinnati Children’s policy.
+If a resident fails to maintain a valid license and/or becomes ineligible to practice physical therapy for any reason, immediate termination procedures will be initiated in accordance with Cincinnati Children's policy.

-The applicant must submit a cover letter, 3 letters of recommendation, and current curriculum vitae by the application deadline of March 1.
+The applicant must apply through RF-PTCAS before the application deadline of March 1st.
 These application materials are reviewed by an application committee, consisting of the Residency Director and at least two faculty members.
-The written applications are judged by relevant academic and clinical experience, alignment with Program’s mission, completeness of application, and quality of application.
+The applications are judged by relevant academic and clinical experience, alignment with Program’s mission, completeness of application, and quality of application.
 Qualified applicants are invited for an interview.
-During the interview, the applicant meets with the current resident, the Resident Director, as well as several faculty members including previous Orthopaedic residents and members of the physical therapy staff.
-It is expected that a potential Resident will demonstrate higher levels of initiative, resilience, accountability, receptiveness to coaching, enthusiasm for the position, and leadership potential as compared to expectations for a newly hired Level I PT at Cincinnati Children’s.
-The interviewing committee provides written feedback to the Resident Director, who makes the final decision regarding the candidate for the Orthopaedic Physical Therapy Residency.
-The formal interview form with evaluation criteria is included below.
+It is expected that a potential Resident will demonstrate high levels of initiative, resilience, accountability, receptiveness to coaching, enthusiasm for the position, and leadership potential.
+The interviewing committee makes the final decision regarding acceptance into the Residency.

 Use our maps and driving directions to reach the right Cincinnati Children's location.